leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/getting_started/first_project/_index.md

 Example: expanding on the same example as above, do the following.
 - Create a *MIDI Lights* MidiInOut part.
-- In its **input** tab, select **Keyboard MIDI Keyboard 0**.
+- In its **inputs** tab, select **Keyboard MIDI Keyboard 0**.
-- Click (with the mouse) on A, S, D or any of the other keys of the *Keyboard MIDI keyboard* buttons.
+- Click (with the mouse) on *A*, *S*, *D* or any of the other keys of the *Keyboard MIDI keyboard* buttons.
 - Be amazed by the sound, as well as the dazzling display of visuals in the MIDI Lights part.

 MIDI Lights is an example of a MidiInOut without any 'out'.
 It is simply something that gives a visual representation of MIDI data, but does nothing to the data it receives, not even sending it on.
 That also means that it has no 'output' tab and it cannot be selected as an input for other MidiInOut parts.
-Keyboard Keyboard is kind of related, but it can only send output and not receive input.
+Keyboard Keyboard is kind of related, in that it can only send output and not receive input.

 ## Other MidiInOut components
 There is a number of other MidiInOut components.
 Now that you know the basics of creating them and linking them to each other, feel free to explore.
-The modularity of m.nlcode.nl combined with the simplistic interface should provide for a low barrier to entry.
+The modularity of **m.nlcode.nl** combined with the simplistic interface should provide for a low barrier to entry.